 Wärtsilä and Eidesvik Offshore to cooperate in world’s first ammonia conversion project

 The technology group Wärtsilä and Norwegian ship owner Eidesvik Offshore ASA have signed a landmark cooperation agreement aimed at converting an offshore supply vessel (OSV) to operate with an ammonia-fuelled combustion engine with required fuel supply and safety system.
-This project will be the first of its kind ever in the world and has a provisional completion target by the end of 2023.
+This project will be the first of its kind ever in the world and has a provisional completion target by the end of 2023, according to the company's release.

 The OSV considered for a retrofit currently has Wärtsilä dual-fuel engines operating primarily with LNG fuel.
 The conversion will allow the vessel to operate with a 70 percent ammonia blend.
 Wärtsilä has already successfully laboratory tested an engine fuelled with a 70 percent ammonia blend.
 The ultimate goal is to achieve operation with 100 percent ammonia and with a minimum ignition fuel requirement.